aros-development-team/AROS/README.md

 ## Nightly Test Builds

-* All builds are scheduled to run at 00:00 UTC.
+* Builds are scheduled to run starting at 00:00 UTC.
+LLVM builds generally start 2hrs later.
 * The builds are made using the scripts/azure-pipelines.yml file.
 Further details can be found in that file.
 * GCC 6.5.0 builds are configured using default toolchain settings.
 Newer GCC builds may also use newer versions of binutils.
 * The main AROS target and distfiles are built for each arch.